 Luckily, there are tons of ways to start businesses and make money on the side while still leading a well-rounded, meaningful life.
 If you play your cards right, you’ll be able to quit your day job and grow your side business into an empowering self-employed career.

-Obviously some of these gigs have more earning potential than others, but what they all share in common are relatively low barriers to entry and the flexibility to work at them for a limited amount of time per week.
+Obviously some of these gigs have more earning potential than others, but what they all share in common are relatively low barriers to entry, like this idea, and the flexibility to work at them for a limited amount of time per week.
 I also tried to focus on businesses that have some sort of online component to them, since that’s what I love most.
-Check out what The Foundation is doing with entrepreneurs seeking to launch online businesses.

 If I missed any good ones, please share your best ideas for side businesses in the comments below!
 If you’re ready to get started on a business while you’re still working, join my course on launching while working.